jullevistrunz/discord-bot-epc/README.md

-# Verification
+# EPC Assistant
-This is the verification bot for my Discord server
+This is the verification and assistant bot for my Discord server